 What Is Thai Iced Tea?

-Thai iced tea is a beautiful brightly orange-colored drink made up of tea, spices, and sweetened milk.
+Popular in Thai restaurants, thai iced tea is a beautiful brightly orange-colored drink made up of tea, spices, and sweetened milk.
 It can be served over ice, but sometimes served hot as well.
+On menus it’s often listed as Cha Yen.

 Why is Thai Iced Tea Orange?

 When the tea is brewed, it’s a gorgeous dark red color.
-When the milk is stirred in, it changes to a vibrant exotic orange.
+When the milk is stirred in, it changes to a vibrant exotic bright orange color.

 Ingredients for Thai Tea